Tenacious Scholarships for Students in Tennessee for 2021

 Amount: Up to $2,000

-The Bird Dog Foundation, Inc. has established a Scholarship Fund to promote interest in hunting, wildlife conservation, the rich outdoor heritage of the United States, and other related subjects.
+The Bird Dog Foundation College Essay Contest was established to promote interest in hunting, wildlife conservation, the rich outdoor heritage of the United States, and other related subjects.
 An annual College Scholarship Essay Contest has been held for several years now.
 The contest was created in the hopes that it would promote interest in and education about the aforementioned subjects and also give financial aid to college-bound students.

 Provider: The Tennessee General Assembly

-The Tennessee General Assembly created this scholarship program to honor the memory of Christa McAuliffe, a high school teacher who lost her life in the space shuttle Challenger accident.
+The Tennessee General Assembly created the Christa McAullife Scholarship Program to honor the memory of Christa McAuliffe, a high school teacher who lost her life in the space shuttle Challenger accident.
 The scholarship program was established to encourage promising Tennesseans who have a commitment to teaching and inspiring young minds to explore and achieve their highest potential.

 Still need help with financial aid and college scholarships?